pdas34982-lab/Wheather_web/README.md

 it is made from html, css and js

 Have features like:-
-City Search
+City Search,
-GPS Search
+GPS Search,
-Current Temperature
+Current Temperature,
-Feels Like Temperature
+Feels Like Temperature,
-AQI
+AQI,
-Humidity
+Humidity,
-Wind Speed
+Wind Speed,
-Sunrise Time
+Sunrise Time,
-Sunset Time
+Sunset Time,
-Dynamic Weather Background
+Dynamic Weather Background,
-Glassmorphism UI
+Glassmorphism UI,
-Animated Floating Effects
+Animated Floating Effects,
-Weather Icons
+Weather Icons,
-7-Day Forecast
+7-Day Forecast.

 main for these project to actually work you need to add your api in the "script.js" file 1st line where to get this api